bbli/CS156/Support-Vector-Machine.md

 ## Nonlinear Transformations with SVM
-> Why don't we need to pay the cost of nonlinear transformations for SVM?

-* The VC dimension of SVM is more closely related to **the number of support vectors rather than the dimensionality of the space.**
+* The complexity of SVM is more closely related to **the number of support vectors rather than the dimensionality of the space.**
 * This is because **Constraints lower VC dimension**
 * So, the cost of nonlinear transformations is not as drastic